Birinder1469/BirinderSingh_Blog/_posts/2018-12-16-Birinder_Experience.md

 I got into Schlumberger through campus placement at IIT Roorkee and had an enriching experience of 5 years working in the field and in the office.
 I worked as a Logging While drilling petrophysicist and my job was to carry out real time log analysis and make recommendations to the clients based on their objectives.
 My job profile brought lot of satisfaction once we successfully met our targets or had some interested findings while drilling.
 The feeling of accomplishment after I saw the smile on the face of our clients with every successful well used to be the motivation for me to keep giving my best everyday.
 From log analysis to understanding Mud logs, frequent discussions with Drilling Engineers, Chemists, Reservoir Engineers and Geologists gave me a holistic picture of the entire drilling and interpretation cycle.
-While real time analysis I used to be in touch with the Well placement engineers and started working on Well placement jobs on my own looking at which the management decided to Cross train me in the Well Placement Domain as well.
+While real time analysis I used to be in touch with the Well placement (WP) engineers and started working on Well placement jobs on my own looking at which the management decided to Cross train me in the Well Placement Domain as well.
 As a WP engineer I used to Geo steer high angle horizontal wells to maximize the production from the target reservoirs.
 One of the major projects that I worked on was the Second Leg of the National Gas hydrate Expedition (NGHP-02) carried out along the East Coast of India.
 This was a Multi million Dollar project and the teams from Japanese Drilling company, USGS(United States Geological Society), ONGC and Schlumberger were involved.
 I led the Logging While drilling workforce for the 24 wells drilled by Schlumberger.
 We used the top notch technology available which included the Nuclear Magnetic Resonance while drilling , Acoustics and Spectroscopy while drilling to delineate the Methane hydrates under the Ocean floor.
 The project had many challenges varying from technical to logistic which we had to overcome in order to deliver up to Schlumberger standards.
 After 5 months of hard work we got appreciation letters from the Japanese Drilling company for the service we provided.
 We successfully published our work on [New technique for accurate porosity estimation from logging-while-drilling nuclear magnetic resonance data](https://doi.org/10.1016/j.marpetgeo.2018.11.001) in the prestigious Journal (Marine and Petroleum Geology) of international repute.